valhuber/LogicBank/README.md

 Use Logic Bank to govern SQLAlchemy update transaction logic - multi-table derivations, constraints, and actions such as sending mail or messages.
-Logic consists of:
+Logic consists of both:

 * **Rules - 40X** more concise
 using a spreadsheet-like paradigm, and

 * **Python - control and extensibility,**
-using standard functions and event handlers
+using standard tools and techniques

 ## Why - Simple Cocktail-Napkin Spec Explodes into Massive Legacy Code